 In the end, you won’t believe your own eyes.
 If you are skeptical, then read this post about 30 Day Blogging Challenge Results.

 Some Useful Tips

 Be patient.
 Stick to your plan and keep writing.

 Use all SEO best practices for all your published posts.
 And share them on your social media channels and newsletter.
 Also, is a good idea, to invite other fellow bloggers to participate in this experiment.
 Think of this as a blogging gym experience.

 Let’s Break down this blog post

 It has 590 words and is an answer to a specific question.
 So, it doesn’t have to be too long and tiring.
-As you can see, it has headings, paragraphs and relative visuals with detailed descriptions.
-The use of the main keywords was chosen carefully: blog posts, published posts, SEO, new post, blog statistics, etc. All of these support the main topic of this blog post.
+As you can see, it has headings, paragraphs, and relative visuals with detailed descriptions.
+The use of the main keywords was chosen carefully: blog posts, published posts, SEO, new posts, blog statistics, etc. All of these support the main topic of this blog post.